megascatterbomb/mega_mod/README.md

 Stage 1 and 2 of Nightfall feature an overtime.
 This mod copies that logic into other maps using nothing but VScript, with some additional QoL features.

-After 10 minutes, the map enters overtime.
+After 10 minutes (or less if mp_timelimit is set), the map enters overtime.
 If neither cart is being pushed, they will both slowly inch forward.
 Pushing either cart will result in the other cart stopping (potentially rolling backwards).
 The mod basically replaces all vanilla PLR logic, as trying to utiize existing rollback/rollforward zones, hightower elevators, crossings, map logic, etc is a pain.

 In multi-stage maps, each win on a previous stage will provide winning teams with an advantage on the next stage.
 In vanilla TF2, this takes the form of the winning team's cart starting ahead of the enemy's cart.
 This mod adds another advantage: the winning team's cart will move slightly faster when automatically advancing in overtime compared to the enemy's cart.
+Multistage maps will also always play to the final stage, even if mp_timelimit has expired.

 ### Optional features: